China to invest $80 billion in 193 aviation projects this year

-BEIJING/SHANGHAI China will invest 500 billion yuan ($80 billion) in 193 major domestic aviation projects this year, the country's aviation regulator said, to meet growing demand from travelers and to bolster growth as the world's second-largest economy slows.
+BEIJING/SHANGHAI China will invest 500 billion yuan ($80 billion/£51 billion) in 193 major domestic aviation projects this year, the country's aviation regulator said, to meet growing demand from travellers and to bolster growth as the world's second-largest economy slows.

 The plan was outlined in prepared remarks to be delivered later on Wednesday by Li Jiaxiang, head of the Civil Aviation Administration of China, at an aviation forum in Beijing.
 The remarks did not specify details about the projects.